SOLVING SIMPLE TRIGONOMETRIC EQUATIONS

 We are going to use the concept of Inverse Trigonometric Functions to solve for the angle x using the calculator.

-Helpful Hint: It's easier to work in degrees and then change the solutions back to radians!
-In this case, we will change the solution interval to degrees, namely
+Helpful Hint: It is often easier to work in degrees and then change the solutions back to radians.
+So let's change the solution interval to degrees, namely

 Step 3: